Accessibility Skip to main content

 Watch this video to learn more about developing a 3D model of the building.

-In early 2025 we will start to put scaffolding up at areas of the main Mansion in preparation for roof repair work to begin.
-Scaffolding will be in place, to the external walls of the building, and will be in place over a few months.
-There are approximately 13 different types of roofs to the main Mansion, meaning that one section at a time will be carefully repaired.
+In early 2025, physical work starts to repair the roof of the main Mansion building.
+There are approximately 11 different types of roofs, meaning that one section at a time will be carefully repaired.
 Roof repair work is expected to be completed by the end of 2027.

 This work is a major step forward in restoring Oldway Mansion, but there is still a long way to go.